 4. More dogs have purebred ancestors than cats.
 Because purebred dogs are popular and have been around for so many centuries, the chances that a shelter puppy has a few purebred ancestors is very high.
 However, the opposite is true for cats.

-Genetic breed tests
+Genetic breed tests for your cat

 If you own a dog, then you know that a large part of a dog’s identity is its breed.
 Even if you proudly own a mutt, you probably have guessed at its purebred ancestry.
 It might have the body shape of a Retriever, the bark of a Chihuahua and the energy of a Border Collie.